All Episodes

 The dirty little secret here is that this is just a closed little clique of wealthy Ivy League people, mostly Democrats, certainly all liberal, probably some Republicans in there in name only.

-But this is a little clique that's bailing out itself, and the money is just traveling a circuitous route from Washington and campaign coffers back to these companies and then these uh employees and the CEOs and back and forth.
+But this is a little clique that's bailing out itself, and the money is just traveling a circuitous route from Washington and campaign coffers back to these companies and then these employees and the CEOs and back and forth.

 It's just a circle.

-Uh, and it's uh it's reprehensible what uh what is happening here, but undergirding my comments and all this is that the one player in this, which is largely guilty, far guiltier than anybody else, is exempted.
+But undergirding my comments and all this is that the one player in this, which is largely guilty, far guiltier than anybody else, is exempted.

-And they, after passing all these laws with no strings, there were no folks, there were no strings, there was no accountability, none whatsoever on the TARP money.
+And they, after passing all these laws with no strings, folks, there were no strings.

-And so Barney Frank and the boys raised holy hell toward the end of last year, sputtering, muttering about where's the new credit, how come it's not getting into the marketplace, and we found out the banks hoarded the money to buy other banks or to uh shore up their own investments or what have you, because there weren't any strings attached.
+And we found out the banks hoarded the money to buy other banks or to shore up their own investments or what have you, because there weren't any strings attached.

-It was done in a crisis atmosphere at record speed, all for the purposes of giving people confidence that we're dealing with this so-called crisis.
+It was done in a crisis atmosphere, at record speed, all for the purposes of giving people confidence that we're dealing with this so-called crisis.

-But the elements of the crisis were not dealt with, and they still haven't been.
+But the elements of the crisis were not dealt with and they still haven't been.

-And it's just infuriating to me.
+It's, it's just infuriating to me.

-If you really want to solve a lot of these institutional systemic problems, you cannot exempt the government from any responsibility for it, and they are allowing that To happen.
+If you really want to solve a lot of these institutional systemic problems, you cannot exempt the government from any responsibility for it, and they are allowing that to happen.

 We're allowing it to happen.

-They set themselves up.
+They set themselves.

 It burns me.